epiverse-connect/epiverse-search/design.md

 This will be part of the https://epiverse-trace.github.io/ website.
 As a consequence, the final user interface should be a webapp, embeddable in a simple static website hosted on GitHub Pages.

-The engine also needs to be redeployed every week, or at least every month, using the new data (new packages and new data about exisiting packages).
+The engine also needs to be redeployed every week, or at least every month, using the new data (new packages and new data about existing packages).

 ## Out of scope